Skip to Main Content

 La Liste

 Few Australian coastal hotels hold a La Liste Top Hotels score of 92.5 points, and fewer still do it from a position this exposed to the Pacific.
 Raes on Wategos sits at Marine Parade on Byron Bay's most sheltered beach, where the address alone separates it from the broader Northern Rivers accommodation field.
-The combination of beach-front position and international recognition places it in a small peer set.
+The combination of beach-front position and international recognition places it in a small comparable set.

 Raes on Wategos hotel in Byron Bay, Australia